nadvamir/bloomberg-cms-exercise/README.md

 * Examine TDD as a design technique and investigate its applicability to C++.
 * Make use of at least some of advanced meta-programming concepts outlined in Alexandrescu's "Modern C++ Design" book.
 If it takes so much mental effort to read, you should better learn something...
 * Learn to use STL for everything I can.
-* Investigate command pattern.
+* Practice implementing the command pattern.
 * Investigate how different designs of basic building blocks (Commodity, Dealer, and Order::Side) affect the overall program.

-In retrospect, I think I have achieved these goals.

 ## Design of the system

-I used test-driven development as a design technique when writing this code, so there was no strong initial preconception on how will this system look.
+I used test-driven development as a design technique when writing this code, so there was no strong initial preconception on how this system will look.
 In the following state of program, these are the main entities.

 ### Repository layout

 * include/ -> all the header files, but also most of the implementation, since the code was heavily inlined to speed up the development.
 * src/ -> occasional *.cpp files + main.cpp
 * test/ -> all GoogleMock tests.
 Base exercise was test-driven, and thus is thoroughly tested.
-I did not write tests for networking and multithreading code for the lack of time.
+I did not write tests for networking and multithreading code due to the lack of time.

 ### Data